LAST REVIEWED Jan 05 2022 10 MIN READ

 Many employers begin by offering a 401(k) without a match.
 At a certain point, however, it may make sense to start offering a match.
 Depending upon the design of the plan, matching can be enacted immediately, at the end of the year on a one-time discretionary basis, or not until the beginning of the next year.

 Starting safe harbor match: January 1

-Given the huge benefits of a safe harbor 401(k) plan, the rules around them are stricter and follow specific deadlines.
+Safe harbor 401(k) plans follow specific deadlines.
 If you have an existing 401(k) plan without a match that qualifies for safe harbor, you can only begin safe harbor at the beginning of the next calendar year: January 1.
-If you are starting a new safe harbor 401(k) plan, you can start no later than October 1.
+If you’re starting a new safe harbor match 401(k) plan, you can start no later than October 1.
 Plans that are not safe harbor can also be started at any time, but do not enjoy the exemptions from annual IRS nondiscrimination testing.

 Corrective distributions and refund deadlines and logistics